omerbar97/KNN-Server-Classification/README.md

 <h2><i>------------------------------Milestone 3 - 22.1.2023------------------------------</i></h2>
 <p>This part of the project we made multithreading server side, that handle connection simultaneously with alot of clients.
 The idea behind that is to make
 the server side more like a real server just like browsing the internet.
-Each client that connects to the server get an unique socket number that the server communicate through that socket. when a client connects to the server the menu below will appear:</p>
+Each client that connects to the server get an unique socket number that the server communicate through that socket.
+We were implementing the Client\Server side with the command design pattern.
+When a client connects to the server the menu below will appear:</p>
 <pre><code>Welcome to the KNN Classifier Server.
 Please choose an option:
 1. upload an unclassified csv data file
 2. algorithm settings